Anil Madhavapeddy: Education

 Madhavapeddy graduated from Imperial College London in 1999, and obtained his PhD in Computer Science from the University of Cambridge in 2006 for research on programming languages and operating systems supervised by Andy Hopper and David Greaves.

 Research and Teaching

-Anil is the author of Real World OCaml, the second edition of which was published in Oct 2022 by Cambridge University Press, with an earlier edition in 2013 by O'Reilly Media.
+Madhavapeddy is the author of Real World OCaml, the second edition of which was published in Oct 2022 by Cambridge University Press, with an earlier edition in 2013 by O'Reilly Media.

 RWO has been used as a text in computer science courses such as Princeton’s COS326, Cornell’s CS6110 and UPenn’s CIS 120.

 At Cambridge, Anil teaches the Foundations of Computer Science course in the Computer Science Tripos which introduces functional programming.
 Past lecturers of this course include Lawrence Paulson, Alan Mycroft and Amanda Prorok.

 Madhavapeddy primarily researches programming languages and operating systems.
 He is one of the main creators of unikernel library operating systems, and has researched parallelism and effect systems for functional languages such as OCaml.